semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 To run your commands inside a Docker container, define the `containers` section in your agent specification.

-For example, in the following pipeline we will use the `semaphoreci/ruby-2.6` image for our tests.
+For example, in the following pipeline, we will use the `semaphoreci/ruby-2.6` image for our tests.

 ``` yaml